Community gardeners sorting recyclables at a Peckham site

 Our charity partnerships are a core part of the sustainable rubbish gardening area model: we arrange selective handovers to organisations that can immediately reuse or redistribute items, work with community composting projects to turn green waste into soil amendment, and collaborate with local social enterprises that need reclaimed materials for training and employment programmes.
 This circular approach delivers environmental and social value.

-Electric cargo van delivering plants and collecting green waste Low-carbon vans and greener transport Transitioning our fleet is essential to cut Scope 1 emissions from site operations.
+A woman tending to a garden in a residential outdoor space, kneeling among a variety of plants with yellow, green, and purple foliage.
+She is wearing a pink checked shirt and white gloves, carefully planting or maintaining the garden beds.
+To her left, a wheelbarrow filled with gardening tools and plant pots is positioned on a paved area, with some terracotta pots arranged nearby.
+The garden features a mix of flowering plants and shrubs, set against a backdrop of a paved patio, suggesting an organized and well-maintained backyard in Peckham, South London.
+The scene highlights outdoor gardening activities suitable for enhancing local green spaces and sustainable gardening practices, consistent with services offered by Gardeners Peckham.
+Low-carbon vans and greener transport Transitioning our fleet is essential to cut Scope 1 emissions from site operations.
 Gardeners Peckham is investing in low-carbon vans and cargo electric vehicles for tool runs, plant transport and waste consolidation.
 Where appropriate we deploy cargo bikes and shared electric trailer systems for short-distance transfers across the neighbourhood, reducing the carbon footprint of our waste logistics and improving air quality in the area.

-Compost bays and reclaimed materials stored in a community garden How the boroughs' waste separation approach supports our work The local boroughs' emphasis on separate food waste, garden waste and commingled recycling complements our site systems.
+A man with dark hair, dressed in a checked shirt and jeans, is tending to a garden in a back yard filled with flowering plants and shrubbery.
+He is using gardening gloves and appears to be pruning or cultivating rose bushes with pink and red blossoms.
+The garden features a lawn area with lush, green grass in the foreground and various plants arranged in flower beds along the edges.
+In the background, there are tall trees with leafy canopies providing natural shade and a small glass greenhouse structure partially visible on the left side.
+The scene is set outdoors on a clear, bright day with natural sunlight illuminating the garden, typical of a well-maintained outdoor space suitable for gardening and landscaping services in Peckham or nearby areas.
+The overall environment suggests a thriving, organized garden designed to support sustainable outdoor practices, aligning with principles of recycling and sustainability promoted by Gardeners Peckham.
+How the boroughs' waste separation approach supports our work The local boroughs' emphasis on separate food waste, garden waste and commingled recycling complements our site systems.
 When council collection schemes emphasise caddies for food waste, colour-coded bags or bins for paper and plastics, and dedicated green waste services, it becomes easier for community gardens to funnel materials into correct channels.
 Gardeners Peckham designs its on-site bins and collection routines to match those municipal systems to reduce cross-contamination and to optimise the handover to transfer stations.

 Operational practices in the sustainable rubbish gardening area